Ramsi Woodcock

 If progressives have long known that taxation and rate regulation are more effective ways of reducing inequality, why do progressives look for solutions in antitrust today?
 The reason, I argue, is that voters have proven unwilling to vote for higher taxes or more rate regulation, forcing progressives to seek redress for inequality in less appropriate policy corners.

-In addition to these works-in-progress, I have also published an academic essay, an Op-Ed, and six blog posts on the subject of contemporary antimonopolism.
-These are: “Antitrust Can’t Tame Inequality, Let Alone Inflation,” The Hill, January 28, 2022, in which I argued that antitrust is not a particularly useful tool in the fight against inequality because antitrust cannot reach the scarcity rents that account for much inequality; “Digital Monopoly without Regret,” Concurrences, no. 1, 2020, in which I argued that Google and Amazon will likely escape antitrust liability because their size is due primarily to fielding superior products rather than to degrading the products of competitors; “Antimonopolism as a Misunderstanding of Power,” Network Law Review, April 24, 2023, in which I argued that the political power of private monopolies is illusory because it depends upon mismanagement of the governance of the much more powerful monopoly on the provision of physical security that is the state; “The FTC Knows It When It Sees It,” Truth on the Market: Scholarly Commentary on Law, Economics, and More, November 22, 2022, in which I argued that the FTC’s 2022 reinterpretation of its authority to pursue unfair competition suffers due to contemporary antimonopolism’s rejection of economic theory; “Verses on Self-Preferencing,” Truth on the Market: Scholarly Commentary on Law, Economics, and More, July 26, 2022, in which I summarized in verse form some of the points that I make in my working paper, How Antitrust Really Works: A Theory of Input Control and Discriminatory Supply; “Making Rules vs. Ruling,” Truth on the Market: Scholarly Commentary on Law, Economics, and More, May 4, 2022, in which I argued that the FTC should strive to obtain unreviewable rulemaking authority on the model of the authority of the Federal Reserve System’s Federal Open Markets Committee rather than to obtain rulemaking authority that is subject to the Administrative Procedure Act; “Google and Shifting Conceptions of What It Means to Improve a Product,” Truth on the Market Blog, December 16, 2020, in which I argued that the government’s antitrust case against Google will likely fail because Google’s exclusive dealing agreements with smartphone makers improve the quality of Google’s search engine; and “Big Ink v.
-Bigger Tech,” Truth on the Market Blog, December 30, 2019, in which I argued that the press has played an import role in the success of contemporary antimonopolism because the press stands to gain from antitrust action against the Tech Giants, which latter compete with newspapers for advertising dollars.
+In addition to these projects, I have also published an academic essay, an Op-Ed, and six blog posts on the subject of contemporary antimonopolism.
+These are: “Antitrust Can’t Tame Inequality, Let Alone Inflation,” The Hill, January 28, 2022, in which I argued that antitrust is not a particularly useful tool in the fight against inequality because antitrust cannot reach the scarcity rents that account for much inequality; “Digital Monopoly without Regret,” Concurrences, no. 1, 2020, in which I argued that Google and Amazon will likely escape antitrust liability because their size is due primarily to fielding superior products rather than to degrading the products of competitors; “Antimonopolism as a Misunderstanding of Power,” Network Law Review, April 24, 2023, in which I argued that the political power of private monopolies is illusory because it depends upon mismanagement of the governance of the much more powerful monopoly on the provision of physical security that is the state; “The FTC Knows It When It Sees It,” Truth on the Market: Scholarly Commentary on Law, Economics, and More, November 22, 2022, in which I argued that the FTC’s 2022 reinterpretation of its authority to pursue unfair competition suffers due to contemporary antimonopolism’s rejection of economic theory; “Verses on Self-Preferencing,” Truth on the Market: Scholarly Commentary on Law, Economics, and More, July 26, 2022, in which I summarized in verse form some of the points that I make in my working paper, How Antitrust Really Works: A Theory of Input Control and Discriminatory Supply; “Making Rules vs. Ruling,” Truth on the Market: Scholarly Commentary on Law, Economics, and More, May 4, 2022, in which I argued that the FTC should strive to obtain unreviewable rulemaking authority on the model of the authority of the Federal Reserve System’s Federal Open Markets Committee rather than to obtain rulemaking authority that is subject to the Administrative Procedure Act; “Google and Shifting Conceptions of What It Means to Improve a Product,” Truth on the Market: Scholarly Commentary on Law, Economics, and More, December 16, 2020, in which I argued that the government’s antitrust case against Google will likely fail because Google’s exclusive dealing agreements with smartphone makers improve the quality of Google’s search engine; and “Big Ink v.
+Bigger Tech,” Truth on the Market: Scholarly Commentary on Law, Economics, and More, December 30, 2019, in which I argued that the press has played an import role in the success of contemporary antimonopolism because the press stands to gain from antitrust action against the Tech Giants, which latter compete with newspapers for advertising dollars.